 FunctionGraph hosts and computes functions in a serverless context.
 It automatically scales to suit fluctuations in resource demands during peaks and spikes while requiring no reservation of dedicated servers or capacities.
 You will be billed based on actual usage.
 FunctionGraph consists of the function and workflow modules that respectively implement function computing and orchestration.

-FunctionGraph hosts and computes event-driven functions while ensuring high availability, high scalability, and zero maintenance.
+FunctionGraph hosts event-driven functions while ensuring high availability, high scalability, and zero maintenance.
 All you need to do is write your code and set the conditions.
 You pay only for what you use and you are not charged when your code is not running.

 Function Application Process